amitjohney/sylvatest/docs/metal3.md

 In [this blog post](https://metal3.io/blog/2020/07/06/IP_address_manager.html) metal3 maintainers introduce it and explain its behavior.

 ## Metal3 setup in Sylva

-Metal3 has been integrated and configured in the Sylva project in order to be able to use it as a Cluster API Infrastructure Provider (through the [cluster-api-provider-metal3](https://github.com/metal3-io/cluster-api-provider-metal3)) for creating and managing "remote" baremetal clusters.
+Metal3 has been integrated and configured in the Sylva project in order to be able to use it as a Cluster API Infrastructure Provider (through the [cluster-api-provider-metal3](https://github.com/metal3-io/cluster-api-provider-metal3)) for creating and managing baremetal clusters.

-With "remote" clusters we mean clusters geographically distributed, in general far from the management cluster infrastructure.
+Workload baremetal clusters may be geographically distributed, in general far from the management cluster infrastructure.

 From the networking perspective we expect the baremetal servers to be connected to some IP subnets different from the ones the management cluster is attached to.

-This means that we cannot rely on PXE for booting the servers remotely but we use the `Virtual Media` feature to mount remotely images on the machines.
+This means that we cannot rely on PXE for booting the servers remotely but we use the `Virtual Media` feature to mount images on the machines.

 This is why we provide a pre-configured setup of metal3 for the Sylva project in order to have it ready to use as soon as possible without having to deal with its complex configuration.